2359451d/L4-Project/status_report/status_report.md

 ## Progress

 * Syntactic Analysis implemented using the automatic generating tool: Antlr(4.9.1).
 Both runtime lib, docker image, scripts are ready for regenerating lexer & parser if any
-* Partial contextual analysis implemented for constructs covered:
+* Partial contextual analysis implemented for constructs covered: simple types (integer, real, char, boolean), vairable & procedure declarations, assignement & repetitive & if & procedure statements
-  * data types
-    * simple types: integer, real, char, boolean
-  * declarations
-    * variable declarations
-    * procedure declarations
-  * statements
-    * assignment statements
-    * repetitive statements
-      * while
-      * for
-      * repeat...until
-    * if statements
-    * procedure statement
 * Set up test cases for syntactic analysis driver using Junit
 * Set up Github Action CI/CD workflow only for building and deploying the Docker image where Antlr is ready to use with an alias (it still requires refined scripts to work).